The International Capital Markets Review: Turkey

-- If the market value of the shares, which is calculated based on the public offering price (the floor price in cases of book building by way of a price range), is below 40 million lira, shares corresponding to 25 per cent of the nominal value of the shares offered to the public must be made ready to be sold by way of restricting shareholders' rights to purchase new shares.
-In this case, the company must have adopted the registered capital system, and the necessary relevant information must be included in its prospectus.
+- if the market value of the shares, which is calculated based on the public offering price (the floor price in cases of book building by way of a price range), is below 40 million Turkish lira, shares corresponding to 25 per cent of the nominal value of the shares offered to the public must be made ready to be sold by way of restricting shareholders' rights to purchase new shares.
+In this case, the company must have adopted the registered capital system, and the necessary relevant information must be included in its prospectus; and

 Capital increase through rights issues by companies whose shares are traded on the stock exchange